IF YOU ARE SUFFERING A BEHAVIORAL HEALTH COUNSELING EMERGENCY PLEASE CALL 911 IMMEDIATELY

 Jarah has been successfully serving the behavioral health needs of others since 1997.
 With her unique history and skill set in the emergency services, First Responder Trauma Counselors is proud to add Jarah as another culturally competent, EMDR and FRTC National Peer Support Academy trained therapist.

-Jason has worked in the emergency services field for 28 years as a firefighter/paramedic.
-He realizes how little attention has been paid to the mental health of First Responders, the professionals who regularly respond to traumatic scenes for investigation and the hospital staff who fight to save lives daily.
-He is currently working to change the perceptions of mental health and reduce the stigma among this population.
+Jason has worked in the emergency services field for over 20 years as a firefighter/paramedic.
+From his own experience, he is aware that too little attention has been paid to the mental health of first responders and the failure to see PTSI in this population.
+He is currently working to change this perception in the field and reduce the stigma for those seeking mental health support.

 Jennifer is a Licensed Clinical Social Worker with over 23 years of diverse experience in both inpatient and outpatient medical and behavioral healthcare settings.
 She has worked as a medical social worker, crisis counselor, victim advocate, and served as a co-responder on the crisis response team for an Arizona police and fire department.
 She helps clients address a variety of issues including anxiety, grief, loss, depression, divorce, complex medical diagnoses and trauma.
 Jennifer works from a strengths-based perspective utilizing EMDR, CBT, DBT, Motivational Interviewing, and other evidence-based strategies to empower her clients to meet their goals.